 But if you’re like me, always looking to increase cash flow, there are a few ways to do it.

 Of course, pursuing highest and best use of the property by making improvements is a common way to increase rent.
 But if you’re investing in higher-end properties with less room for improvement, this can be tough.
 After all, the more the property is worth, the more cash flow you need.

 Another strategy is classic arbitrage: tapping into your equity in the property and investing that money somewhere else, making a higher return than your interest rate.

-So how important is cash flow to you, and how much is “enough”?
-Besides increasing cash flow, what other strategies are you using to build and preserve wealth?
+How important is cash flow to you, and how much is “enough”?
+What other strategies are you using to build and preserve wealth?